Presessional courses: Frequently Asked Questions

 I have an unconditional offer, can I apply for a presessional course?

-We have a 4 week course, running from 16 August to 10 September , specifically designed for unconditional offer holders.
+We have a 4 week course running in late summer.
+This course is specifically designed for unconditional offer holders.
 The 4 week course focuses on the academic skills needed to study at the University of Birmingham.

 When can I register with the University of Birmingham?